-Activating citizen engagement for making territories
+Activating citizen engagement for territory making

 CivicWise empowers organizations and citizens to develop community-led projects, providing protocols and tools for a meaningful co-design process in territory making.

 We are one and many.
-As CivicWisers work connected within our global network, local communities, actions and projects are always linked and back up by global knowledge through our “glocal” workgroups
+As CivicWisers work connected within our global network, local communities, actions and projects are always linked and back up by global knowledge through our “glocal” workgroups.

 CivicWise develops innovative ways to deal with contemporary challenges, improving the already existing skills and tools to connect various stakeholders through collaborative processes.

 We periodically update and transform our civic design methodology as a reflection of our collective experience and community knowledge.
 Here is the current version of our work in progress method.